ARCLeeds/wrf-build/WRFInstallation.md

 metgrid.exe

-Again a test is performed to confirm the existence of these files and the results are appended to the test.log file.
-When checking these results it is important to check that the files generated are of non zero size.
+Again a test is performed to confirm the existence of these files and the results are appended to the test.log file. ==When checking these results it is important to check that the files generated are of non zero size.==

 ##Static Data